Detection likelihood of cluster-induced CMB polarization: Discussion

 \section{Discussion}

-There is considerable interest in polarization measurements of individual super-galactic systems in order to determine the spectral and spatial properties of what are the dominant sources that constitute the inherent confusing foreground in CMB measurements.
+There is considerable interest in measuring the polarization of individual super-galactic systems in order to determine the spectral and spatial properties of the dominant sources that constitute the inherent confusing foreground in CMB measurements.
 Reasonably detailed knowledge of microwave foregrounds is needed for a correct identification of any residual CMB signals.
 As the largest bound systems, galaxy clusters are the most important contributors to the foreground on scales larger than a few arcminutes.
-This further enhances the intrinsic interest in spectral and spatial SZ mapping of individual clusters which is diagnostically important for determining basic cluster properties -- IC gas pressure profile, the gas and total mass of the cluster, and its velocity.
-The transverse velocity component of the cluster can only be determined from measurement of the kinematic polarization signals described in Section II.
+This further enhances the intrinsic interest in spectral and spatial SZ mapping of individual clusters, which is diagnostically important for determining basic cluster properties: the IC gas pressure profile, the gas and total mass of the cluster, and the cluster velocity.
+The transverse velocity component of the cluster can only be determined from the measurement of the kinematic polarization signals described in Sect.~\ref{sec:polarization_induced_by_scattering in_clusters}.

-We calculated the total and polarized intensities resulting from scattering in a fiducial rich cluster whose total mass is $2\times 10^{15} \,M_{\odot}$ with polytropic IC gas whose mass fraction is $f_{g}=0.12$; the cluster is assumed to have a radial and tangential velocity components of $1000$ km s$^{-1}$.
-For the three leading CMB polarization projects we calculated the predicted S/N of the thermal and kinematic total and polarized SZ intensities as function of the cluster redshift.
-Given the high measurement sensitivity of all three telescope systems, it is only to be expected that mapping of the thermal SZ component across nearby clusters would be readily accomplished.
+We calculated the total and polarized intensities resulting from scattering in a fiducial rich cluster whose total mass is $2\times 10^{15} \,M_{\odot}$ with polytropic IC gas whose mass fraction is $f_{g}=0.12$; the cluster is assumed to have radial and tangential velocity components of $1000$ km s$^{-1}$.
+For a fiducial SO-like CMB polarization project, we calculated the predicted S/N of the thermal and kinematic total and polarized SZ intensities as function of the cluster redshift.
+Given the high measurement sensitivity of the experiment, it is only to be expected that the mapping of the thermal SZ component across nearby clusters would be readily accomplished.
 Dedicated long measurements with ground-based telescope arrays will make it possible to determine the gas pressure across most of the cluster extent, not just the central region.
-This will yield the gas density profile and, consequently, also the total mass profile, thereby resulting in a more precise determination of the cluster mass within the virial radius.
+This will yield the gas density profile and, consequently, the total mass profile, thereby resulting in a more precise determination of the cluster mass within the virial radius.